We’re looking for comms professionals keen to use their skills to boost the efforts of community organisations in Wellington and Auckland.

 - develop some key messages for an organisation to use as the basis of their communications

-- mentor or coach someone working on communications in a community organisation
+- coach someone working on communications in a community organisation

 - provide specific advice in areas such as media relations, social media, branding, etc